 thanks for stopping by!

-the band’s formation is not stable: since coming up with the name, in 2009, the ever-changing line up of extremely talented Lisbon-based band members and guest musicians play songs written by Francisca Cortesão – Minta herself – and coaxed into shape by Mariana Ricardo, who has produced all of the band’s recordings.
+our band’s formation is not stable: since coming up with the name, in 2009, an ever-changing line up of extremely talented Lisbon-based band members and guest musicians play songs written by yours truly – Francisca Cortesão, aka Minta herself – and coaxed into shape by Mariana Ricardo, who has produced all of our recordings.

-the yet-untitled album will join Slow, Olympia and the self-titled 2009 release Minta & The Brook Trout as the fourth LP in the band’s discography, which also includes a live album made with friends on a cold December night in 2010 (Carnide, 2010), and a covers EP of songs Out Of Washington State (2013).
+our upcoming record, Demolition Derby, follows Slow (2016) and its companion Row EP (2017), Olympia and the self-titled 2009 release Minta & The Brook Trout as the fourth LP in our discography, which also includes a live album made with friends on a cold December night in 2010 (Carnide, 2010), and a covers EP of songs Out Of Washington State (2013).